AlignRec: Aligning and Training in Multimodal Recommendations: Conclusion

 \section{Conclusion}

-In this paper, we focus on the multimodal recommendation in the view of alignment, and propose a framework named AlignRec.
-In our framework, we propose to utilize three alignment tasks to help the recommendation goal: The inter-content alignment tries to align and fuse the information between vision and text modality; The content-category alignment manages to eliminate the gap between the multimodal and ID-based representations; The user-item alignment aims to make interacted user and item close to each other.
+In this paper, we focus on the multimodal recommendation in the view of alignment, and propose AlignRec.
+In AlignRec, we propose to utilize three alignment tasks to help the recommendation goal: The inter-content alignment tries to align and fuse the information between vision and text modality; The content-category alignment manages to eliminate the gap between the multimodal and ID-based representations; The user-item alignment aims to make interacted user and item close to each other.
 We also propose an efficient and practical training strategy for our framework, followed by new evaluation protocols to validate the effectiveness of multimodal representations.
 Comprehensive experiments demonstrate the superior performance of AlignRec.
+In the future, it would be interesting to evaluate and deploy AlignRec on an online social media platform.